microsoft/vscode-docs/docs/copilot/workspace-context.md

 ContentId: c77dcce9-4ba9-40ac-8ae5-2df855088090
 PageTitle: Chat using @workspace Context References
 DateApproved: 02/28/2024
-MetaDescription: Overview of how the @workspace Copilot chat participants works and how it manages context.
+MetaDescription: How to use Copilot's @workspace chat to ask questions against your entire codebase.
 ---
 # How the @workspace Copilot chat participant works

 Referencing `@workspace` in Copilot Chat lets you ask questions about your entire codebase.
-Copilot smartly retrieves relevant files and symbols based on your question, which it then references in its answer.
+Based on the question will Copilot smartly retrieves relevant files and symbols based on your question, which it then references in its answer.
 Using `@workspace` references, Copilot Chat can provide in-depth expert help for tasks like:

 - Finding existing code in your codebase:
   - `"@workspace where is database connecting string configured?"`
   - `"@workspace is there a library for date validation?"`
-  - `"Where are tests defined?"`
+  - `"@workspace where are tests defined?"`
 - Making plans for larger codebase edits:
   - `"@workspace how can I add a hover text to a button?"`
   - `"@workspace add date validation to #selection"`